Subscribe to our mailing list.

-- Compare Silver and Gold Prices to Stock Valuation: With a diversified portfolio, most agree investors should have precious metals, stocks, bonds and other options.
+- Compare Silver and Gold Prices to Stock Valuation: With a diversified portfolio, most agree investors should have precious metals, stocks, bonds, and other options.
 As the economy changes and moves from a growth cycle and into a downturn, compare the silver and gold prices to stock valuations.
-You’ll see the price of gold and the price of silver begin to rise.
-This offsets the loss you’ll experience on your stocks, bonds and other traditional investments.
+You’ll see the price of gold and the price of silver began to rise.
+This offsets the loss you’ll experience on your stocks, bonds, and other traditional investments.

 How does the Silver Price compare to other Precious Metal Price performances?

-See in the following silver price chart below how silver prices have performed vs other precious metal (PM) prices since 1970 to today measured in US dollar per ounce prices.
+See in the following silver price chart below how silver prices have performed vs other precious metal (PM) prices from 1970 to today measured in fiat US dollar per ounce prices.